On the fixed points of the Ruelle operator

-Let us note that when $P_R\neq J_R$, we can consider the space $A(S_R)$ instead $Hol(R)$ and get the same conclusion as in the previous theorem.
-Also, after the celebrated examples of Julia sets of positive measure given by X. Buff and A. Cheritat of Cremer polynomials, and A. Avila and M. Lyubich of infinitely renormalizable polynomials, the main conjecture is that the postcritical set either has measure zero or is the whole Riemann sphere.
-Thus, conjecturally, for a map $R$ with non-empty Fatou set, the condition on the postcritical set of the previous theorem is always fulfilled.
-On the other hand, mean ergodicity of Ruelle operator is a rather simple consequence of geometric conditions of $S_R$.
+Let us note that Theorem \ref{th.MeanErg.1} holds even when $S_R=\emptyset.$ Moreover, when $P_R\neq J_R$, we can consider the space $A(S_R)$ instead of $Hol(R)$ and get the same conclusion as in the previous theorem.
+As mentioned in the introduction, conjecturally, for a map $R$ with non-empty Fatou set, the condition on the postcritical set of the previous theorem is always fulfilled.
+On the other hand the mean ergodicity of Ruelle operator is a rather simple consequence of geometric conditions of $S_R$.
 For example, the Ces\`aro averages $A_n(\gamma_v)$ are weakly convergent on measurable subsets $Y$ of $S_R$ of finite hyperbolic area (see \cite{CabMakHyp} and discussion therein).
-Hence, the existence of fixed points for the Ruelle operator is the harder difficulty to extend Theorem \ref{th.MeanErg.1} in full generality.
+Hence, the existence of fixed points of the Ruelle operator is the main obstruction to extend Theorem \ref{th.MeanErg.1} in full generality.

-In general, as the following corollary shows, the Ruelle operator for rational maps is not mean ergodic on $L_1(\C)$ and $A(S_R)$.
+In general, as the following corollary shows, the Ruelle operator for rational maps is not mean-ergodic on $A(S_R)$ or $L_1(\C)$.